dotmesh-io/docs/README.md

 We use [una's boilerplate](https://github.com/una/svg-icon-system-boilerplate) to generate a sprite of SVG's from individual source files.
 We can manipulate these with CSS and JS as required.
 The boilerplate hangs on [svg-sprite](https://github.com/jkphl/svg-sprite) which is really comprehensive.

-## Making SVG's
+### Making SVG's

 1. Export the SVG from a graphics package as simple path or stroke data, combining as required.
 2. No text in icons please.
-If you do have a Glyph, outline the font.
+If you do have Glyphs, outline the font.
 3. Clip the SVG to artboard so there are no borders or gaps from the edge
+4. If it's colour is anything other than black, go Spinal Tap and make it black `#000000`.
-4. Save icons to the source folder in `assets/icons/source`
+5. Save icons to the source folder in `assets/icons/source`

-## Generating the sprite
+### Generating the sprite

-1. Stop docker if running in watch mode
-2. Run:

 ```bash
 $ make design.icons